SceneGate/Yarhl/docs/articles/core/getting-started/tutorial.md

   B["Po"] -->|Po2Binary| C["Binary"]
 ```

-Repeating the process from before, we create a class `TxtiPo` to implement this
+Repeating the process from before, we create a class `Txti2Po` to implement this
 time `IConverter<TxtiFormat, Po>`.
 Let's add some basic implementation:

 [!code-csharp[Converter Txti to PO](../../../../src/Yarhl.Examples/Tutorial/Txti2Po.cs?name=Converter)]

 Our converter returns the data into another format model: `Po`.
 We will need one
-additional step before we can save the data into `Po` format on disk: converting
+additional step before we can save the data to disk: converting the `Po` model
 to binary (serializing).
 To do this task, `Yarhl.Media.Text` provides the
 converter `Po2Binary` that implements `IConverter<Po, BinaryFormat>`.